3-Devs-1-Bug/poule-poule/server/Readme.md

 Listens on [http://localhost:5000](http://localhost:5000) or [https://localhost:5001](https://localhost:5001).

-To test the api, call route http://localhost:5000/values
+To test the API, call route [http://localhost:5000/values](http://localhost:5000/values).

-If using Postman, deactivate SSL certificate verification
+If using Postman, deactivate SSL certificate verification.